cloudquery/policies/transformations/aws/compliance-premium/README.md

 We recommend to use this transformation with our [AWS Compliance Dashboard](https://hub.cloudquery.io/addons/visualization/cloudquery/aws-compliance/latest/docs)
 ![AWS Compliance Dashboard](./images/dashboard_example.png)

-This is a premium package.
-To try this package for free see out limited [AWS Compliance Package (Free)](https://hub.cloudquery.io/addons/transformation/cloudquery/aws-compliance-free/latest/docs)

 ### Examples
 How can I check that all my EC2 related resources are following the foundational security standards?
 (PostgreSQL)
 ```sql